Alfresco/docs-alfresco/transform-service/1.2/install/index.md

     cd acs-deployment/docker-compose
     ```

-    > **Note:** Replace the version number `x.y.z` with the tag that matches the Alfresco Content Services version you want to deploy.
-For example, if you want Alfresco Content Services 6.2.2, then select tag `4.1.0`.
+    > **Note:** Replace the version number `x.y.z` with the tag that matches the Content Services version you want to deploy.
+For example, if you want Content Services 6.2.2, then select tag `4.1.0`.

     > **Note:** Make sure that exposed ports are open on your host computer.
 Check the `docker-compose.yml` file to determine the exposed ports - refer to the `host:container` port definitions.
 You'll see they include 5432, 8080, 8083 and others.